realTristan/SkiSnowboardClub/README.md

 # Todo

 - [ ] About section (use provided photos and put in a collage)
-- [ ] Contact section (Email)

-- [ ] The admins should be able to see attendees for the events.
+- [ ] The admins should be able to see event attendees.
-- [ ] The users should be able to see events
-- [ ] The users should be able to purchase a ticket using stripe after logging in.
+- [ ] The users should be able to purchase a ticket using Stripe after logging in.

 # License